kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 ## Working with modules in the browser

 If you have ever used `import` and `export` in your project, migrating this concept to a client won't be a challenging task for you.
 If you have never worked with it, give [this chapter](http://exploringjs.com/es6/ch_modules.html) of Dr. Axel Rauschmayer's book a quick read.
-MDN explanation or  let's build a very small example.